xavier268/myDockerScripts/README.md

 Called without argument, it will display the list of commands.

-If no key.pem is provide, then password access is assumed.
+If no key.pem is provided, then password access is assumed.

 For ec2, remember to use ec2-user@hostNameOrIP.